medopaw/aichat-stream-demo/README.md

 pnpm dev
 ```

-The application will start at http://localhost:5173.
+The application will start at http://localhost:5173 (this is the default port for the Vite development server).

 ### Usage